 Mosques are just some of Kosovo’s undiscovered gems.
 Kosovo has many lovely mosques that are very welcoming to visitors.

 Serbian Orthodox Churches The Serbian Orthodox churches in Kosovo are beautiful and historic though they represent a painful period for the Kosovars.
 The Peć Patriarchate in Peja is especially spectacular.
-These churches were built during the Serbian occupation when the rulers forced, at times violently, that all Kosovars convert to Christianity.
+These churches were built during the Serbian occupation when the rulers forced, at times violently, all Kosovars to convert to Christianity.
 Some churches have been vandalized as they represent the cruelty brought upon the people of Kosovo, but others see them as holy places that should be protected.

 Enjoying the natural beauty

 Walk in the Prokletije Mountains.
 Also known as the Accursed Mountains.
 This countrywide network of ancient shepherds’ trails rarely has tourists.
 The mountain village of Bogë is a perfect place for chalet-style hotels surrounded by snow-covered peaks.
-If you hike to the Mirusha Waterfalls, you will also be rewarded with a sweet swimming spot popular with locals.
+If you hike to the Mirusha Waterfalls, you will be rewarded with a sweet swimming spot popular with locals.

-Wander to rural countryside The modern city of Prishtina turns into rural rolling hills rapidly.
+Wander to the rural countryside The modern city of Prishtina turns into rural rolling hills rapidly.
 Farmers herding goats, sheep, and cows hanging out on abandoned fortresses, such as Novo Brdo.
 It has a charm and simplicity that is quite captivating.

 Hike the many Kosovos Mountains; Kosovo’s terrain is mountainous and lovely, with tons of potential for hiking.
 It is best to take an organized tour to get the most out of your visit.